Best Optoma Projectors

 On the lower end of its projector line, Optoma is known for providing excellent quality without cutting corners in areas where it counts.
 However, these models may not provide as many connectivity options as higher-end models.
 If this is important to you, you’ll want to pick a projector that offers flexible installation options and compatibility with all your smart devices and other media sources.
 Although, you might want to compare this brand to the best Panasonic projectors before you buy anything.

-Depending on the size of the space, you might want an ultra-short-throw home theater projector, like the BenQ TH671ST, or a unit with a zoom lens or keystone correction feature.
+Depending on the size of the space, you might want an ultra-short-throw home theater projector or a unit with a zoom lens or keystone correction feature.
 Finally, look for a model with excellent image quality for your desired screen size.
 If you’re looking for a 150-inch image on your projector screen, you may need an HD projector with at least 1080p native resolution, which you can find in our lists of the top LG projectors and the leading Epson projectors.

 Keep reading to learn more about the top-rated Optoma projectors and how they compare with the best projectors from other brands, such as Samsung’s projectors.